 What about Permits?

-You need two kinds of permits — the Annapurna Conservation Area Permit (ACAP) and Trekkers Information Management System (TIMS card) — which will be regularly checked on the trail.
+You need two kinds of permits — the Annapurna Conservation Area Program (ACAP) permit and Trekkers’ Information Management System (TIMS card) — which will be regularly checked on the trail.
 Obtain these in either Kathmandu or Pokhara prior to your trek.
-In Kathmandu, the office is about 15-20 minutes walking outside of Thamel.
+In Kathmandu, the office is about a 15-20 minute walk from Kathmandu out to Thamel.
 In Pokhara, it is near the tourist bus station.

 The process requires 4 passport-sized photos (which can be bought anywhere near the office in both cities), proof of travel insurance (I recommend the World Nomads Adventurer option, which is what I used), a passport copy, and 4,000 NPR (about USD $40).
 In Pokhara, it took me less than ten minutes to obtain.